Amazon SEO: How to optimize your listing for optimal Amazon ranking

 Who should polish their Amazon SEO?

-Those who trade on the marketplace of the e-commerce giant usually deal with two types of products: trade goods or private label.
-While trade goods are sold by third parties and are often branded products, private label items are marketed under one’s own brand.
-This has a significant impact on the optimal approach regarding Amazon SEO.
-Because the content – such as product title or description – is usually managed by the brand owner.
+Those who trade on the marketplace of the e-commerce giant typically deal with two types of products: branded goods or private label.
+While branded goods are sold by third parties and are often branded products, private label items are marketed under one’s own brand.
+This has a significant impact on the optimal approach to Amazon SEO.
+Because the content—such as product titles or descriptions—is usually managed by the brand owner.

 What is an Amazon listing?

-In the Amazon cosmos, a listing refers to the product detail page that serves as an entry in the catalog of the e-commerce giant.
-There, customers find all relevant information to make a purchasing decision.
-On Amazon, the listing consists of defined elements that the owner of the listing can fill out according to their wishes:
+In the Amazon ecosystem, a listing refers to the product detail page that serves as an entry in the e-commerce giant’s catalog.
+There, customers can find all relevant information to make a purchasing decision.
+On Amazon, the listing consists of defined elements that the owner of the listing can fill out according to their preferences:

-The listing is therefore the page that the user reaches when they select and click on a product on the search results page during the purchasing process.
+The listing is therefore the page that the user reaches when they select and click on a product in the purchasing process on the search results page.

 Unlike with private label or as a brand owner.
 Here, sellers should definitely engage with the ranking factors and actively work on their Amazon SEO.
-With this knowledge, sellers can improve the listings and consequently generate more sales and higher revenue due to a better ranking.
+With this knowledge, sellers can improve their listings and, as a result of a higher ranking, generate more sales and more revenue.
 Below, we present tips and tricks for your Amazon SEO to optimize your listing as much as possible.

 SEO optimization for Amazon sellers: How does ranking work on Amazon?

 Amazon’s goal is always sales.
-Because for the online giant, it is secondary whether it sells itself or its sellers do.
-Amazon earns from every sale that occurs, regardless.
-For optimization, sellers can use similar levers as in Google SEO.
+Because for the online giant, it is secondary whether it sells itself or its merchants sell.
+Amazon earns from every completed sale anyway.
+For optimization, merchants can use similar levers as in Google SEO.
 However, there is a completely different search intent of the customer on Amazon.
 They want to find and buy products.
-Since they cannot directly inspect the items, as in brick-and-mortar retail, the product detail pages take on special significance.
+Since they cannot directly inspect the items, the product detail pages have a special significance.
 The keyword here is: Keywords!
-With the right Amazon keyword tool, research can be done quickly.
+With the right Amazon keyword tool, research is done quickly.
 Because the algorithm always asks: Does a search result match the search query?

-With the listing, Amazon sellers have an effective means to improve their ranking in the search result list, the so-called SERPs.
+With the listing, Amazon sellers have a proven means to improve their ranking in the search results list, the so-called SERPs.
 However, other aspects can only be indirectly influenced by good Amazon SEO.
 These include the click-through rate (CTR), the time on page, and the conversion rate (CR).
 The higher these metrics are, the more the algorithm assumes that a search query has been satisfactorily answered.
 This, in turn, increases the likelihood that the next search query for the same or related keywords will be answered in a similar manner.

 Good Amazon SEO thrives on the quality of the information provided.
-This increases the click-through rate and, in turn, the conversion.
+This increases the click-through rate and thereby the conversion.
 The nice thing is: While it can take months or even years to improve one’s ranking on Google, initial successes in Amazon SEO can sometimes be visible within just a few minutes.
-If that isn’t motivation to start today.
+If that isn’t motivation to start today, what is?

 How does Amazon’s A9 algorithm work?

-Above all, it is important to familiarize yourself with how the A9 algorithm, which underlies the search engine, works – not least because it can ultimately give you an advantage over other marketplace sellers and lead to more sales overall.
+Above all, it is important to familiarize oneself with the functioning of A9, the algorithm underlying the search engine – not least because it can ultimately provide an advantage over other marketplace sellers and lead to more sales overall.

 To conduct a search, Amazon’s search engine determines which items best match the customer’s search query and then evaluates the results based on the item’s performance for the customers.